vihaan211005/library-management-system/README.md

     *   Track borrowing and returning of books by students and faculty.
     *   Set due dates for borrowed books.
 *   Reporting:
-    *   Generate reports on book inventory, patron borrowing history, and overdue books.
+    *   Generate reports on book inventory, student, faculty borrowing history, and overdue books.
 *   Account Management:
     *   Maintain a record of currently borrowed books.
     *   Track overdue books and calculate fines.
+*   Password Hashing:
+    *   Passwords are stored in file and in class after applying SHA-256 hashing.
+    * Password is verified by check hash of entered password with stored hash.
+    *   Secure user password in case of data breach.
 ## Classes and Objects

 *   `User`: Represents a user in the library system.